 Customers can get Saturday delivery or free returns for their online purchases.
 In short, Gucci is willing to take the extra step when it is needed to enhance the customer’s experience.

 5. Embrace Technology

 No one would mistake Gucci for a high-tech company, but it has been willing to embrace new technology and new methods.
-However, a willingness to adapt to the new does not mean that the tried-and-true standards, such as superior customer service or outstanding selection of merchandise, must be abandoned.
-It is a matter of keeping what works, discarding old methods that no longer return results and melding the old with the new.
+A willingness to adapt to the new does not mean that the tried-and-true standards, such as superior customer service or outstanding selection of merchandise, must be abandoned.
+It is a matter of keeping what works, discarding old methods that no longer return results, and melding the old with the new.